jfcherng-sublime/ST-CursorWordHighlighter/README.md

   2 sytle of highlight has been provided, with draw outlined, plugin will only draw a outline instead of filling the words, vice versa.

+- `"whole_word": false,`

+  Only highlight if whole word matches.

+- `"show_status_message": true,`

+  Show plug-in messages in the status bar.

 - `"color_scope_name": "comment",`

   This decide the color of highlight, options are`"comment"`, `"string"`,`"invalid"`, etc.